Codecademy/docs/content/html/concepts/elements/elements.md

 ## Syntax

-Elements can be grouped, whether or not they can have contents.
+Elements can be grouped, whether or not they can support content.
 Elements that can't have any content are void and self-closing elements.
 If an element has attributes, attributes must be attached to the opening tag of the element.

 ### HTML Element with Content